Tax Guides

 Method 2: High-Low Per Diem (Simplified)

-The high-low method simplifies things by using just two rates: one for “high-cost” localities and one for everywhere else.
-The IRS publishes a list of designated high-cost areas each year in a Revenue Procedure or IRS Notice.
+The high-low method simplifies by using just two rates: one for "high-cost" localities and one for everywhere else.
+The IRS publishes designated high-cost areas annually.

 Pros:

-- Easier for businesses with employees traveling to many different locations
+• Easier for businesses with employees traveling widely

 Cons: